SANCTUARY-Systems/Peregrine-Hypervisor/docs/SchedulerExpectations.md

 *   Enable, handle and ignore interrupts for the non-secure hypervisor physical timer (PPI 10, IRQ 26).
-*   Forward interrupts intended for secondary VMs to an appropriate vCPU of the VM by calling `hf_interrupt_inject` and then running the vCPU as usual with `FFA_RUN`.
-(If the vCPU is already running at the time that `hf_interrupt_inject` is called then it must be preempted and run again so that Hafnium can inject the interrupt.)
+*   Forward interrupts intended for secondary VMs to an appropriate vCPU of the VM by calling `pg_interrupt_inject` and then running the vCPU as usual with `FFA_RUN`.
+(If the vCPU is already running at the time that `pg_interrupt_inject` is called then it must be preempted and run again so that Hafnium can inject the interrupt.)